 It is relevant to all Americans of voting age or not.
 More specifically, it is for anyone who has felt or been left out of—or let down by—the political process.
 We welcome all.

 Geographically, we are across the entire country, because that is where political and civic discourse happens every day.
 Different projects will have different geographical presence.
-For example, The 50 State Initiative is happening in all 50 states, DC, and Puerto Rico ahead of 2018 midterm elections.
+For example, The 50 State Initiative took place across all 50 states, DC, and Puerto Rico ahead of 2018 midterm elections.
 Philosophically and politically, we live in the gray areas when other people may see black or white.
 We are anti-partisan.

 Hopefully, it solves many.
 One major problem we confront is the binary nature of arguments on political issues.
 We are not for or against.
 We are for everything in between.
 We are also trying to solve for the problem of exclusion and exclusivity.
 We are welcoming, inclusive, and open to all.
 And we believe everyone should have an equal seat at the table.
 We believe art is a civic catalyst.